Japan in Autumn 2026 - Top Unique Things to Do and Travel Tips

 Deer in NaraDeer in Nara

-Autumn is when the deer are busy munching acorns and showing off a little for mating season, so you'll see them roaming freely on a golden carpet of fallen ginkgo leaves, a truly unique photo moment.
+Autumn is also the deer's mating season.
+You'll see them roaming freely on a golden carpet of fallen ginkgo leaves—a perfect moment for photos.

 This stunning alpine park is filled with forests, rivers, and snow-capped peaks.